-In order to maintain high credit quality in its loan
+In order to maintain high credit quality in its loan portfolio, the Bank, as the Parent Company, deemed it expedient to concentrate all phases relative to the assumption and control of risk control upon itself, thus obtaining, via the specialization of resources and the segregation of functions at each decision-making level, a degree of standardisation in the granting of credit and robust monitoring of the individual positions.

-portfolio, the Banca Sistema Group, as the Parent Company, deemed it expedient to concentrate all phases relative to the assumption and control of risk control upon itself, thus obtaining, through the specialization of resources and the segregation of functions at each decision-making level, a degree of standardisation in the granting of credit and robust monitoring of the individual positions.
-As mentioned above, the Group's "Underwriting Office" analyses the granting of credit.
-The Office performs assessments that focus on the separate analysis and on the extension of credit to counterparties (assignor, debtor) and on the management of the associated financial relationships, and this takes place all normal phases of the credit process, summarized as follows:
+In view of the above, the Bank's "Underwriting Office". performs the analyses for the granting of credit.
+The Office performs assessments focused on the separate analysis and extension of credit to counterparties (assignor, debtor) and on this takes place in all normal phases of the credit process, summarized as follows:

-- "analysis and assessment": the gathering of quantitative and qualitative information from the counterparties under examination the system allows an opinion of the subject's reliability and is helpful in quantifying the proposed line of credit; - "deliberation and formalisation": once the proposal has been deliberated upon, the contractual documentation to be signed by the counterparty is prepared; - "monitoring the relationship": the continuous control of the counterparties benefiting from the credit allows any anomalies to be identified and consequentially prompt intervention.
+- "analysis and assessment": the gathering of quantitative and qualitative information from the counterparties under examination the system allows an opinion of the subject's reliability and is helpful in quantifying the proposed line of credit; - "deliberation and formalisation": once the proposal has been deliberated upon, the contractual documentation to be signed by the counterparty is prepared; - monitoring the relationship": the continuous control of the counterparties benefiting from the credit allows any anomalies to be identified and consequentially prompt intervention.

-Credit risk is mainly generated by a direct result of the definitive acquisition of credit from the customer company against the assigned debtor's insolvency.
+Credit risk is mainly generated as a direct result of the definitive acquisition of credit from the customer company versus the insolvency of the assigned debtor.
 In particular, the credit risk generated by the factoring portfolio essentially consists of Institutions Public Administration.